 Parental Leave, alone, shall not exceed twelve (12) workweeks within a calendar year as defined in Sections B.1.b.(1). and B.1.c. above.
-However, when FML for Parental Leave is combined with e.
-Forms in which Parental Leave May Be Taken

-FML for Pregnancy Disability Leave, the total FML Leave shall not exceed seven (7) months in a calendar year.
+However, when FML for Parental Leave is combined with FML for Pregnancy Disability Leave, the total FML Leave shall not exceed seven (7) months in a calendar year.